ClickCease

 Mental & Cognitive Decline

-• Long-term Xanax and alcohol abuse can trigger or worsen anxiety, depression, and panic disorders.
+• Long-term abuse of alcohol and Xanax can start or worsen anxiety, depression, and panic disorders.

-Regularly mixing Xanax and alcohol damages both the body and mind, leading to lifelong health complications.
+Mixing alcohol and Xanax often damages the body and mind, which can lead to lifelong health issues.

-Suddenly quitting Xanax and alcohol after long-term use can trigger severe and potentially deadly withdrawal symptoms.
-Since both alcohol and Xanax cause sedative effects, the body struggles to adjust when they are removed.
-Physical symptoms of withdrawal can be intense and require medical supervision to ensure safety.
+Quitting Xanax and alcohol suddenly after long-term use can cause severe and deadly withdrawal symptoms.
+Both substances have sedative effects, so the body finds it hard to adjust when they’re gone.
+Physical withdrawal symptoms require medical oversight for safety.

 Common Withdrawal Symptoms

-Because of these risks, quitting without medical help is dangerous.
-A healthcare provider may recommend inpatient detox or an alternative medication to manage withdrawal safely.
+Due to these risks, quitting without medical help is unsafe.
+A healthcare provider might suggest inpatient detox or an alternative medication to safely manage withdrawal.
 If you or someone you know is struggling with Xanax and alcohol addiction.

 Ongoing support from common benzodiazepines and alprazolam use is available, contact us today.